naruhitokaide/euphorus_back/README.md

 $ npm install
 ```

-Replace the API KEY in the .env file with your API key.
+Replace the SECRET_KEY in the .env file with a secret key.

 The data is available from the SQL dump file at https://drive.google.com/drive/u/1/folders/1ZUy0MKcLtuvOQ5b3NQWididxd2jU5Vw- and that will be necessary to create both the rankings, and users tables.
 These are the following fields on the database: